-Kentucky Power Company engages in the generation, purchase, sale, transmission, and distribution of electric power in eastern Kentucky.
-As of May 2, 2013, the company provided electricity to approximately 173,000 customers in 20 eastern Kentucky counties.
+Kentucky Power Company engages in the generation, purchase, sale, transmission, and distribution of electric power in Eastern Kentucky, the United States.
+As of December 16, 2014, the company provided electricity to approximately 172,000 customers in 20 Eastern Kentucky counties.
 It also sells electricity at wholesale to municipalities.
-The company was founded in 1919 and is headquartered in Frankfort, Kentucky.
+The company was founded in 1919 and is based in Columbus, Ohio.
 Kentucky Power Company is a subsidiary of American Electric Power Company, Inc.

 Founded in 1919